+Since Facebook is the worst app for privacy, it’s a good idea to get rid of it.
 Log out, delete Facebook and Messenger apps and switch to a more secure messaging app.

 If you can’t shake the Facebook habit, simply delete the apps and use your mobile browser to scroll.
 It’s slightly less convenient, but this extra step gives you time to reflect: “Do I really want to check the news feed AGAIN?”
 It also makes sure the apps can’t snoop on your traffic and other apps.

 Your messages will remain readable to Facebook, and your data will still be vulnerable to all security breaches to come, but Facebook will have a much harder time tracking you without their apps.